mattdesl/keytime/README.md

 - `name` the unique name
 - `value` a value to use as a constant (or default) when no keyframes exist
-- `type` a string hint for the application level to handle interpolation, defaults to `'array'`
 - `keyframes` an instance of [keyframes](https://github.com/mattdesl/keyframes)

 And has the methods: